cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

 * Custom telemetry: Set sensible defaults but allow customization.
-* Generate own data: Not tied to proprietary data formats or tools.
+* Own your data: Not tied to proprietary data formats or tools.
 * High performance: Unexpected interference effects do not exist in the host application.
-* Simplicity: Allows learning a set of APIs and conventions to capture traces and metrics, simplifying the application instrumentation process.
+* Simplicity: It is only necessary to learn a single set of APIs and conventions to capture traces and metrics, simplifying the application instrumentation process.

 **Security**

-* Do not run as root/admin when trying to run and use OpenTelemetry.
+* The OpenTelemetry Collector should not be run as root.
 * Configuration files must be verified before loading, and sensitive information in the configuration files must be hidden to reduce unnecessary exposure.
-* To prevent resource exhaustion and other attacks, default parameters such as queues and payloads should not be adjusted arbitrarily.
+* To prevent resource exhaustion attacks, default parameters such as queues and payloads should be accounted for.

 ### Non-Goals